Last Updated on October 9, 2022 by The Noms

 We chose peach for this mint julep cocktail, because peach and mint together are lovely, and peach and bourbon together are lovely.
 The math just worked, and we went with it.
 We made it even peachier by adding the peach bitters.

-Which, if you don’t have peach bitters, use and orange or lemon bitters, as the citrus will work in this really well, too.
-But, the peach bitters are great in other drinks, too, we use them a lot in tropical drinks!
+If you don’t have peach bitters, use Angostura, orange or lemon bitters, as the citrus will work to bring out the peach flavor, too.
+But, the peach bitters are great in other drinks, too, we use them a lot in tropical drinks like our Fall in Paradise!

 Cheers!